-In May 2017, at the G7 Taormina Leadership Committee, as an initiative of Japan, the G7 countries committed to dealing with the worldwide overproduction capacity in steel, aluminum and other major industries, further strengthening cooperation and working with partners.so that these problems do not occur in other industry fields.
+In May 2017, at the G7 Taormina Leadership Committee, as an initiative of Japan, the G7 countries committed to dealing with the worldwide overproduction capacity in steel, aluminum and other major industries, further strengthening cooperation and working with partners so that these problems do not occur in other industry fields.
 Moreover, in June 2017, Japan discussed with the Chinese government on the effort to eliminate excess supply in the aluminum field in the vice-ministerial-level regular consultation between the Ministry of Economy, Trade and Industry and China's Ministry of Commerce.
-Also in the Subsidies Committees in October 2016 and April 2017, Japan raised discussion on subsidies and excess supply issues together with the U. S. and the EU.
-We will proceed with discussions of solving the problem using bilateral and multilateral meetings.
+Japan continues to hold discussions with the Chinese government with the aim of solving the issue by requesting improvement of transparency for subsidy policies in industries, including aluminum, in the same consultation held in December 2019.
+Japan also raised discussions regarding subsidies and excess supply along with the U.S. And the EU in the Subsidies Committee meetings held in October 2016, April 2017, and November 2019.